-Would you like to get more diners into your restaurant simply by boosting your position in the Google SERPS – search engine results pages – via local SEO?
-Of course you would
+Would you like to get more diners into your restaurant simply by boosting your position in the Google SERPs – search engine result pages – via local SEO?
+Of course, you would.

 So, What is SEO for Restaurants?

 SEO (Search Engine Optimization) is one of the best marketing strategies any eatery can undertake in 2019.
 What will a good restaurant SEO campaign consist of?
 All of the following and more:

 - Onsite website optimization, both technical and via backlinking

 - Onsite content creation making use of relevant keywords

 - Creating a consistent, accurate and extensive offsite presence in directories and industry listings.

 But where should you get started if you have never even considered that SEO might be beneficial to your restaurant before?
 Let’s take it step by step:

 Determine Your SEO for Restaurants Strategy And Keywords

 When implementing a restaurant SEO strategy, the very first thing that needs to be determined is exactly what demographic audience and geographical location(s) you are targeting.
 By defining this, you can begin to get into the minds of your potential customers and determine what they would type into Google when searching for your restaurant, and how to tailor your SEO strategy and content around those potential customers.